chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_landing.md

 The Census data release plans are detailed [here](https://cellxgene-census.readthedocs.io/en/latest/data_release.html).

-Shortly, starting in mid 2023 Census long-term supported data releases will be published every 6 months and will be publicly accessible for at least 5 years.
-In addition, weekly releases will be published without any guarantee of permanence.
+Shortly, starting in May 15, 2023, Census long-term supported data releases will be published every 6 months and will be publicly accessible for at least 5 years.
+In addition, weekly releases are published without any guarantee of permanence.

 ## Questions, feedback and issues